 The St. Clements Group was founded in a basement bedroom in 1992.
 One day there were four of us stuffed in that little room and we realized the days of cheap rent were over.
 Since then, we have partnered with some truly amazing people to help organizations across Canada and overseas to develop innovative and cost-effective economic development strategies using local resources and local decision making.
 Together, the associates have worked with organizations ranging in size from garage start-ups to organizations with tens of thousands of employees.

-Glen has over 30 years experience in economic development and marketing management as an organizational executive and as a consultant.
-He has developed business and operating strategies for local and national organizations and growth programs for many products, services, and ideas.
-Glen is formerly the vice president of marketing at Heritage Canada, a former CEO of the ELMS Learning Centers Ltd. (China/Canada), a partner in Adrenaline Productions Ltd., and a senior consultant with Ernst & Young’s culture and economic development practice.
+Glen Loo is the firm’s founder and former Managing Principal.
+He has over 35 years experience in community building with extensive hands-on expertise in economic development, marketing and branding management, entrepreneurship, and cultural planning as an organizational executive and as an adviser.
+He has developed business and operating strategies for several hundred local and national organizations and growth programs for many products, services, and ideas.
+Glen is formerly the national vice president of marketing and networking at National Trust for Canada, the designer of the economic development components of the Main Street Canada revitalization program, a former CEO of the ELMS Learning Centers Ltd. (China/Canada), a partner in Adrenaline Productions Ltd., and a senior consultant with Ernst & Young’s culture and economic development practice.
 He managed profit centers at Heritage Canada and the University of British Columbia and the communications groups of Ombudsman Ontario and the Municipality of Metropolitan Toronto.

 Doug Fisher is president of FHG International Inc., The St. Clements Group’s foodservice industry joint venture partner.
 Doug has extensive experience in strategic planning and business organizations with particular expertise in foodservice development.
 He has assisted organizations in conceptual planning, implementing internal control systems, putting in place operating strategies, marketing, and labour management.
 Doug is a professional member of Foodservice Consultants Society International, a former board member of the Institute of Certified Management Consultants of Ontario (1993-1996), a member of the Arbitration and Mediation Institute of Ontario, a member of the Canadian Franchise Association, and sits on the Hospitality Recreation & Tourism Post Graduation Program advisory committee at Humber College.